 Victim-Offender Restitution Program (VORS)

-The Victim Offender Restitution Program (VORS) gives youth offenders the opportunity to learn the harm they have caused, ‘make right’ their wrongs and become accountable for their actions.
-The program also works to provide, financial and psychological restitution for victims and relief for the overloaded Juvenile Justice system.
+The Victim Offender Restitution Program (VORS) gives responsible youth the opportunity to learn the harm they have caused, ‘make right’ their wrongs and become accountable for their actions.
+The program also works to provide, financial and psychological restitution for harmed parties and relief for the overloaded Juvenile Justice system.
 Developed under the auspices of a Collaboration Team headed by the Presiding Judge, Victim Offender Restitution receives referrals from throughout LA County via Probation and law enforcement.
-Mediations facilitated by trained community volunteers are held between offenders and their victims who include private citizens, homeowners, teachers, local city governments, businesses and other children.
-Crimes include vandalism, theft, assault, shoplifting and other non weapon crimes.
+Mediations facilitated by trained community volunteers are held between responsible youth and the harmed party who include private citizens, homeowners, teachers, local city governments, businesses and other children.
+Crimes include vandalism, theft, assault, shoplifting and other non-weapon crimes.

-In Victim Offender Restitution mediations, offenders learn the harm they have caused and have an opportunity to reach an agreement to make restitution.
-Since 1992, 98% of the more than 4000 Victim Offender Restitution program mediations have reached agreements resulting in over $700,000 in restitution to victims, over 20,000 hours of community service performed and 3,920 letters of apology written by the youth offenders to their victim.
+In Victim Offender Restitution mediations, responsible youth learn the harm they have caused and have an opportunity to reach an agreement to make restitution.
+Since 1992, 98% of the more than 4000 Victim Offender Restitution program mediations have reached agreements resulting in over $700,000 in restitution to harmed parties, over 20,000 hours of community service performed and 3,920 letters of apology written by the responsible youth to the harmed party.

 Youth Art